Ahmet Rüstem Bey: Post-career

 In 1915, while in Switzerland, Ahmet Rustem wrote a book in French justifying Ottoman Armenian policy.

 In 1919, Ahmet Rustem joined the Turkish National Movement.
 He worked closely with Mustafa Kemal at Sivas during the congress in September and again in November but the two had a falling out and by September 1920 Ahmet had left Turkey for voluntary exile in Europe.
 He never returned, although Kemal eventually gave him a pension.

 The New York Times reported his death on 25 September 1934.
 Wasti stated that the article is proof that he died in 1934 even though "the majority of sources" stated that 1935 was the year he died.

 Personal life

-Not much has been disclosed of Ahmet Rüstem's personal life, but it is known that he was married.
+Not much has been disclosed of Ahmet Rüstem's personal life, but it is known that he was married to a woman.
 In his article's notes, Wasti stated that an article in The New York Times was "the only evidence available that Ahmed Rüstem Bey was married."

 Şenol Kantarcı, author of Osmanlı' da Onurlu bir Diplomat ve Milli Mücadele'nin Önemli Siması Ahmed Rüstem Bey (Alfred Bielinski – Alfred Rüstem Bey) (translation: "Ahmed Rüstem Bey: An Honourable Ottoman Diplomat and an Important Figure in the National Struggle (Alfred Bielinski – Alfred Rüstem Bey)"), stated that he tried to find any proof that Ahmet Rustem had children in the Retirement Fund Office archives but could not find any.